Advice > Finance

 First, you should outline and rehearse an answer to the “why Firm X?” question.
 This is the single most common question asked in investment banking interviews, so it’s essential that you do this at some point during your preparation anyway.

-When you begin to outline your answer, you should be very intentional to give UNIQUE reasons for wanting to work at your target firm.
+When you begin to outline your answer, you should be very intentional in giving two or three UNIQUE reasons for wanting to work at your target firm.
 To be clear, that means the reasons you give should be things that ONLY apply to that particular firm.

 One good reason to include, are the names of current or former employees of the firm who you know, and what impact they’ve had on you.
 This is a powerful technique because it is naturally firm-specific, and it makes a real personal connection between you and someone at the company.